Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 **Applied to django**

-Mixed I/O is a new approach to writing async code, but currently its best feature has been that it can make django async.
+Mixed I/O is a new approach to writing async code in general.
+However, currently its best feature has been that it can make django async.
 You take vanilla django, specify an async backend in the settings, and it just works.
+And you can use websocket connections too, finally!

-This is actually the repository of the async database backend for postgresql, the rest of the code just serving testing purposes.
+This repository actually implements the async database backend for django (for postgresql), the rest of the code just serving testing purposes.